Skip to the main content.

 • It can present safety information in an engaging and easy-to-digest way for people with lower attention spans

-• Can prevent people from being overwhelmed with too much information all at once
+• It can prevent people from being overwhelmed with too much information all at once

 • Building a strong safety culture within your organization.